-The PAIO team of Management and Program Analyst are responsible for conducting installation strategic planning, providing information management support, and performance evaluation of base operations, essential services, and programs in support of Fort Knox Soldiers, Families, civilians and retirees.
+PAIO is responsible for conducting installation strategic planning, providing information management support, performance evaluation of base operations, essential services, and programs in support of Fort Knox Soldiers, Families, civilians and retirees.

-The PAIO is the Garrison Commander's staff element for strategic and management planning for the installation.
+PAIO is the Garrison Commander's staff element for strategic and management planning for the installation.
 PAIO provides oversight of assigned programs; conducts analytical reviews; monitors Army baseline standards; captures and enables implementation of best business practices; and identifies, tracks, and orchestrates reporting of performance measures.
-PAIO is the Garrison Commander's $300-an-hour business consultant.

 The Best Garrison Competition